Leeds University Library's Gypsy, Traveller and Roma Collections

-Leeds University Library's Gypsy, Traveller and Roma Collections are one of the five Designated collections held by the Brotherton Library at the University of Leeds.
-They comprise an extensive range of international books, manuscripts and archives relating to Gypsy, Traveller and Roma culture.
-Most of the collections are not about or by the communities but relate to the way they have been represented in the past.
+Leeds University Libraries' Gypsy, Traveller and Roma Collections are one of the five Designated collections held by the Brotherton Library at the University of Leeds.
+The collections contain an extensive range of international books, manuscripts and archives relating to Gypsy, Traveller and Roma culture.
+The majority of the materials do not originate from within these communities, instead they encapsulate external representations.

-The Collections started in 1950 when the poet and dramatist, Dorothy Una Ratcliffe, donated her archive material and printed books and pamphlets to Leeds University Library.
+The origins of the Collections can be traced back to 1950 when the poet and dramatist, Dorothy Una Ratcliffe, donated her archive material and printed books and pamphlets to Leeds University Library.
+The Collections have since been augmented by additional donations and purchases.

-In 2020 the printed materials include over 3,500 published works.
-Archive material covers letters, research papers, press-cuttings, artwork, photographs and case files.
+As of 2020 the printed materials surpassed over 3,500 published works.
+Archive material includes letters, research papers, press-cuttings, artwork, photographs and case files.
 The collections date from 16th century to the modern day.
 The Gypsy, Traveller and Roma Collections are located in Special Collections in the Brotherton Library, University of Leeds.

 Designation

-In 2005 the Gypsy, Traveller and Roma Collections were designated by the Museums, Libraries and Archives Council.
-The Designation Scheme is a mark of distinction which recognises collections in non-national institutions of outstanding national and international importance for users.
+Acknowledgement of the significance of the Collections came in 2005 when the Gypsy, Traveller and Roma Collections were designated by the Museums, Libraries and Archives Council.
+The Designation Scheme is a mark of distinction which recognises collections in non-national institutions, which are of outstanding national and international importance for users.
 The scheme is now administered by the Arts Council England.

-The Gypsy, Traveller and Roma Collections are one of five Designated collections held by Special Collections at Leeds University Library.
+The Gypsy, Traveller and Roma Collections are one of five Designated collections in Special Collections at Leeds University Library.
 The library holds five Designated collections.

 History

 Overview

 The Gypsy, Traveller and Roma Collections comprise collections from different sources acquired by the Brotherton Library at various times.
 These are curated under a single collection group.
 Each collection is an outsider’s representation of the communities as the collectors were not Gypsies, Travellers or Roma.
-As a whole the collections trace attitudes to, and relationships with, the communities, from the romantic stance of the early twentieth century to the social reality of more modern collections.
+The collections trace attitudes to, and relationships with, the communities, from the romantic stance of the early twentieth century to the social reality of more modern collections.

 The Gypsy, Traveller and Roma Collections relate to communities with a nomadic culture, history or lifestyle.
 The communities represented include those recognised in UK law as ethnic groups; English and Welsh (Romany) Gypsies, Irish Travellers and Scottish Travellers.
 They also embrace non-ethnic groups that consider themselves distinct e.g. New Travellers, Showmen and Bargees.
-‘Gypsy' may be considered offensive outside of the UK, so ‘Roma’ is often the preferred term representing a number of distinct groups such as Sinti and Manouche.
+‘Gypsy' may be viewed as offensive outside of the UK, so ‘Roma’ is often the preferred term.
+Roma represents a number of distinct groups such as Sinti and Manouche.